RonIovine/pshell/README.md

 #### Interactive clients
 As described above, a pshell server can be accesses remotely via an interactive client.
 These clients are generic and are server agnostic.
 A custom client never needs to be created unless the user want's to create a custom server aggrecator client.
-See the below section 'pshellAggregatorDemo' demo programs for more information on custom aggregators.
+See the below section for the 'pshellAggregatorDemo' demo programs for more information on creating custom aggregators.

-A TCP pshell server just uses a standatd 'telnet' client for interactive access.
+A TCP pshell server just uses a standard 'telnet' client for interactive access.
 The datagram based servers (UDP/Unix) require the provided 'pshell' interactive client.

 Note that there are 2 versions of the pshell UDP/Unix client progrmas, `pshell`, which is a compiled